LiamBindle/sequence/docs/std.md

 ### JSON5
 JSON5 is an extension of JSON that adds functionality such as comments, multiline strings, trailing commas, and unquoted strings.
 You can read more about JSON5 [here](https://json5.org/).
-These methods require that ZVM was installed with
+These methods require that VirtualMachine was installed with
-JSON5 support (i.e., `pip install 'zvm[json5]'`).
+JSON5 support (i.e., `pip install 'collagen[json5]'`).

-::: zvm.zvm
+::: collagen
-    handler: zvm
+    handler: collagen
     options:
         imports:
-          - zvm.zvm
+          - collagen.standard
         data:
           - http:application/json5
           - https:application/json5